 The 5 Best Clubs in Istanbul

 What’s backpacking without a debaucherous behaviour now and then eh?
-With that in mind, after getting your teeth sunk into the cultural side of Turkey with their 10 Unesco World Heritage Sites.
+With that in mind, after getting your teeth sunk into the cultural side of Turkey with their 10 Unesco World Heritage Sites, and their hot air balloons in Cappadocia.
 It’s time to cut loose and Istanbul is the city to do it.
 Enjoy the 5 best clubs in Istanbul!

 The one you are looking for if you need cheap booze and crazy music.
 The music is predominantly house, there are special shows-attractions like hanging upside down girls, dancing girls on the tables and numerous DJs spinning tunes.
 You don’t need to come with a girl, with is a huge plus for us lonely backpackers!

 A small cubbyhole down a side street in Tünel, hidden behind a heavy curtain, Off Pera was – until recently – often completely empty, despite being within stumbling distance of the city’s best restaurants and drinking holes.
 In recent months, however, it has become a bit of an open secret as one of the best clubs in Istanbul.
 Though it has retained all of its charm.
 With little floor space, the dance floor rapidly absorbs the club.
 If you can fight your way into the bar, dance the night away to Turkish and European pop under an extraordinary ceiling of flashing LEDs, presided over by DJs in a bunk bed-like booth halfway up the wall.

 Asmalimescit Mahallesi, Gönül Sokak 14A, Beyoğlu, +90 212 249 2697